 But here’s another way to trade corn.
 If you are not a farmer or a producer who has a need to physically purchase corn, then you might want to consider speculating on corn’s prices through the CFD market.
 The CFD market is basically a derivative market where a broker connects you with other participants in order to speculate on the price of security without owning it.
 The CFD market is considered as a bit riskier than traditional trading mainly due to the leverage offered by CFD brokers, however, if you find the right leverage balance and you simply try to speculate on the price of corn, then it is a great way to enter the market.

 At the time of writing, not all CFD brokers offer corn trading but we have listed two top-regulated brokers that offer corn CFD futures.

 1. Plus500 - Trading Platform for Experienced Users

 Plus500 is the most well-established broker that offers corn trading in the CFD market.
 Looking at the corn contract specification, Plus500 charges a spread of 0.63 and enables you to trade with a margin of %5.
 The broker delivers the closest futures contract of corn, which often is also the contract with the highest trading volume.

 Plus500 offers a well-designed web-based trading platform which is ideal for beginners.
 Furthermore, the broker is authorized & regulated by the FCA and highly regulated by the Australian Securities and Investments Commission (ASIC), and the Cyprus Securities and Exchange Commission (CySEC).

-- Plus500 offers a high leverage ratio of 1:20 for corn trading
+- Plus500 offers a high leverage ratio of up to 1:20 for corn trading

 - Competitive spreads and low fees